TheDiamondPlayables/assets/README.md

 # For those who've found this:
  - Keep this as a secret between us, kay?
  - I'd have no problems when this inevitably gets revealed, this just makes it more valuable to those who've been able to discover this without anyone telling about it.
  - Also, don't use my graphics without asking me first.
-I know I'm bad at Art and no one would probably use this to make their posts look nice (apart from me), but still.
+ - (I know I'm bad at Art and no one would probably use this to make their posts look nicer (apart from me), but still.)